Best running watches of 2024

 If you’re starting to get into running, chances are you want a device that’s a step up from a basic fitness tracker but also won’t overwhelm you with too many features.
 Among Garmin watches, the Forerunner 55 is a clear choice.

-At its core, the Garmin Forerunner 55 is an entry-level fitness watch, replacing the popular Forerunner 45 earlier this year.
+At its core, the Garmin Forerunner 55 is an entry-level fitness watch, replacing the popular Forerunner 45.
 While it looks very similar to its predecessor, Garmin made some important changes, adding some of the more advanced training tools usually reserved for their more expensive watches.
 The Forerunner 55 has Garmin's new PacePro technology, which gives you gentle speed and cadence alerts on the run.
 There are also suggested recovery times and workouts, based on your training history, fitness levels, and recovery.
 This is a differentiator from similarly priced watches such as the Samsung Galaxy Watch Active or the Fitbit Charge 5 which track workouts but don’t offer custom coaching plans.

 Read our full Garmin Forerunner 55 review.